 Matching alternate accessories to Elsa’s icy appearance is a cinch: just about anything that’s silver or has faux diamonds fits the bill.
-A few examples that we came up with are simple silver bangles, chunky diamond bracelets, and diamond stud earrings.
+A few examples that we came up with are simple silver bangles, and chunky diamond bracelets.
 You can also search for self-adhesive, removable acrylic gems and rhinestones at your local craft store and use them to customize your child’s Elsa costume however she wishes.

 Admittedly, that last tip comes from face paint and makeup stylist Elsa Rhae, who created this fantastic Elsa makeup and tutorial.
 Watch her video below to get a few ideas on finishing touches for your princess’ look.
-Also, since there’s no such thing as too much glitter (especially for Elsa), consider weaving these silvery strands into hair and adding this sparkly makeup and nail polish into the mix.
+Also, since there’s no such thing as too much glitter (especially for Elsa), consider adding this sparkly makeup and nail polish into the mix.

 Princess Anna Costume Ideas

 Of course, Elsa isn’t the only fabulous Frozen princess.
 Her sister Anna, who just celebrated her birthday in Frozen Fever, is super popular, too.
 So are her costumes, whether it’s her purple traveling gown or green and gold coronation outfit.
 Both looks have plenty of amazing accessories to match, too.
 For the coronation gown, it’s only fitting to add Anna’s royal scepter and crown.
-These princess gloves, on the other hand, coordinate with her traveling gown, as does this fun and trendy knitted hoodie hat.
+These princess gloves, on the other hand, coordinate with her traveling gown.

 That hat lends itself especially well to custom, DIY versions of Anna’s costume.
 For example, combine it with a long navy skirt, a light blue top, and a black vest or jacket for a “modernized” Anna costume that still looks like the movie.
 Any sort of black boots or shoes and a pair of fuzzy blue mittens are also the perfect accessories.